babenkoivan/telegram-notifications/README.md

 ## Usage example

 if you [installed the package](#installation) and [configured a model](#set-up-your-model) you're ready to make your first Telegram notification.
-You can create new notification using `artisan` command:
+You can create a new notification using `artisan` command:

 ```
 php artisan make:notification TelegramNotification